kayceesrk/kayceesrk.github.io/_posts/2026-05-10-shrinking-the-oxcaml-bundle.md

 On the `x-ocaml` side, the
 [`--dce` flag](https://github.com/kayceesrk/x-ocaml/blob/oxcaml/bin/x_ocaml.ml#L139)
-drives the single-bytecode + `--export` build.
-It invokes `js_of_ocaml --toplevel-extend --export units.txt` and is the mechanism behind `build_portable_js_extend.sh`, which is the build-side worked example for this post.
+drives the single-bytecode + `--export` build, invoking `js_of_ocaml --toplevel-extend --export units.txt` for the bundles we ship.
 The
 [oxcaml branch of my `x-ocaml` fork](https://github.com/kayceesrk/x-ocaml/tree/oxcaml) carries the change; the patched `js_of_ocaml` needs to be on `PATH` when the build runs.